 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement

-FORMATION AUTHORITY: Title I of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act as amended and bylaws approved by the Board of Supervisors on March 1, 2006 and amended on January 12, 2010.
+FORMATION AUTHORITY: Part A of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act as amended and bylaws approved by the Board of Supervisors on March 1, 2006 and amended on January 12, 2010.

 COMPOSITION: Article III.
 Membership, Section 1: Council membership shall include representation as mandated by the Ryan White HIV/AIDS Treatment Modernization Act, Council members are appointed by the Maricopa County Board of Supervisors which receives and considers recommendations made by the Membership Committee and endorsed by the Council to identify suitable candidates for Council membership.
 The Planning Council shall consists of a maximum of 45 persons residing throughout the EMA.
 The Membership Committee of the Council shall identify representatives from each of the following mandated representation categories as candidates for Council membership:

 a.
 Health care providers, including federally qualified health centers;

 b.
 Community-based organizations serving affected populations & AIDS service organizations;